 Pear and Goat Cheese Salad

-- Tear lettuces into bite-size pieces and divide evenly among 8 individual salad plates.
+- Tear lettuce leaves into bite-size pieces and divide evenly among 8 individual salad plates.

 - Arrange pear slices decoratively on top.